Emohdev/Dnatureguy/README.md

 - 👋 Hi, I am Muhammed Oladapo.
-- 👀 I’m interested in being a front-end developer.
+- 👀 I’m aspiring to become a front-end developer.
 - 🌱 I’m currently learning web prograqmming using python and javascript.
 - 💞️ I’m eager to collaborate on front-end projects
 - 📫 you can reach me by mailing "muhammedoladapo3@gmail.com"